Cyber-SW/ratatouille/README.md

 because it took minimally longer to load than the app.
 After a while, you get used to it and know that you can solve this problem by using async/await functions and useEffect.

 BUGS?
-Until now I have not discovered any major bugs.
-Sure sometimes something takes a bit longer to load or sometimes suggests a dish fails because the responses of the OpenAI API are not 100% consistent, but even for this case the user gets displayed an error message, which encourages him to try it again.
-The only thing that can be considered a bug is that sometimes the console shows a CORS error with a 404 not found, but I double-checked the related route and everything that belongs to it and couldn´t find anything.
-Also, everything works properly even the things that use the related route, so I think it´s not that much of a problem.
+The responses of the OpenAI API are not 100% consistent, which sometimes causes the meal generation to fail, but in this case, the user gets displayed an error message, which encourages him to try it again.
+Also sometimes the meal generation was successful, but the meal didn´t get displayed.
+This issue only occurs when the server capacity is too low for the requested data (for more information review PLEASE NOTE).

 CONCLUSION:
 I learned a lot with this project, from structural things like time management to technical things like working with APIs, react or linking frontend, and backend to mental things like dealing with frustration and success.